Secure your EIN to hire employees, set up a business bank account, and file taxes

 Separate your finances

-An EIN allows the IRS, banks, credit card companies and other entities to track your business and personal finances separately, which helps organize your finances for tax time.
+An EIN lets the IRS, banks, and credit cards track your business and personal finances separately, which helps organize your finances for tax time.

-An EIN establishes your business as a separate entity, which preserves limited liability should your company ever be sued.
+An EIN helps establish that you and your business are separate entities, which helps preserve limited liability should your company ever be sued.

-An EIN prevents you from having to give your social security number to suppliers or lenders, which significantly reduces your identity theft risk.
+An EIN prevents you from having to give your Social Security number to suppliers or lenders, which significantly reduces the risk of identity theft.